 You can also come along to one of our Open Days or Campus Experience events to gain personalised advice from our student finance team, meet with current staff and students and get hands-on in our specialist studios and workshops.

 If you can’t make it to one of our event dates or would prefer a visit without the crowds, we’re more than happy to arrange a convenient time for you to tour our facilities.
 To arrange a date and time that works for you, please email email@example.com or call +44 (0)1752 203434.

-For our range of post-GCSE study options, you can apply online through the Plymouth College of Art website by selecting your chosen course within the Pre-Degree course listings and clicking the ‘Apply Online’ option on the right-hand side of the page.
+For our range of post-GCSE study options, you can apply online through the Plymouth College of Art website by selecting your chosen course within the Pre-Degree course listings and clicking the ‘Apply Online’ option on the left-hand side of the page.
 As part of the pre-degree application process, we invite students to an Applicant Day, which we hold approximately once a month throughout the year at Palace Court.
 This is a chance for you to come and experience our unique learning environment, as well as discussing your options with our tutors.

 Applications can be made at any time during the year.
 We normally offer places to students who have a minimum of four GCSEs (minimum grade 4), including English, preferably with one in a creative subject.
 If you choose to study the IBCP, you will also require a GCSE in Maths (grade A*-C or minimum 4).
 Other variations on this entry profile may be considered, for example students with non-traditional backgrounds, particular learning needs or exceptional circumstances that have affected their ability to achieve a grade C or minimum grade 4 in English.